-Others
+Others Use Cases

 Use case 6.1

 Given COSMOS (or other survey) X-Ray source catalogue give me all the sources with photoZ > X, and spiral galaxy counterpart and produce radio - to -X-ray SEDs.

 Comment: Requires source/object catalogues to drive data query (for SED info which may be catalogue or data).